Thursday, October 18, 2018

-- What commitment and leadership looks like throughout this long process
+- The commitment and leadership needed throughout this long process

 - Developing awareness about white dominant cultural norms and bias against people of color